-The landscape for the next future is that benefits of minimallyinvasive approaches in major lung resections may become even more evident, thanks to implementation of technical refinements such as single-port access, use of robotics, nonintubated anesthesia protocols and others.
+Address for Correspondence: Federico Tacconi, Department of Surgical Science, Thoracic Surgery Unit, Tor Vergata University, Rome, Italy Viale Oxford 81, 00133, Rome, Italy Email: tacconifederico@gmail.com Received: 02.12.2022 Accepted: 03.12.2022 Copyright ©2022 Heart, Vessels and Transplantation doi: 10.24969/hvt.2022.359 The landscape for the next future is that benefits of minimally-invasive approaches in major lung resections may become even more evident, thanks to implementation of technical refinements such as single-port access, use of robotics, non-intubated anesthesia protocols and others.

-Address for Correspondence: Federico Tacconi, Department of Surgical Science, Thoracic Surgery Unit, Tor Vergata University, Rome, Italy Viale Oxford 81, 00133, Rome, Italy Email: tacconifederico@gmail.com Received: 02.12.2022 Accepted: 03.12.2022 Copyright ©2023 Heart, Vessels and Transplantation Yet another relatively new point that was rightfully addressed in the ESC quidelines is assessment of frailty.
+Yet another relatively new point that was rightfully addressed in the ESC guidelines is assessment of frailty.
 Frailty status is a multifactorial concept that can be loosely defined as a generalized functional insufficiency related to age-related changes such as sarcopenia, even though it is also remarkably affected by concomitant organ diseases as well.
 Unfortunately, there are different ways and criteria to measure and classify frailty.
 Some methods are mainly based on patients' ability to execute common daily life tasks.
 Some others include more specific factors, such as presence of chronic illness and nutritional status.
 It is clear that different "frailty score" systems lie in a spurious context in between "performance status scales" (resembling the ones in use in clinical oncology) and disease-specific "symptom severity" staging systems.
 While it is welcome that thoracic surgeons familiarize with the concept of frailty, there is an urgent need for harmonized criteria for assessing and staging frailty.
 As well, fine-tuned workup algorithms in some particular scenarios should be the subject of future investigations.
-For example, research might evaluate whether it would be useful to extend VO2max estimation by means of cardio-pulmonary exercise test to lung cancer patients with a frail status and normal or nearlynormal respiratory function tests, in order to optimize surgical risk stratification in these delicate subjects.
+For example, research might evaluate whether it would be useful to extend VO2max estimation by means of cardio-pulmonary exercise test to lung cancer patients with a frail status and normal or nearly-normal respiratory function tests, in order to optimize surgical risk stratification in these delicate subjects.